Our Goals & Achievements

-Our Goals
+Our Continued Goals

-Increasing outreach to all members
+Increasing outreach to our members!

 Restore regular, consistent communication with our members: frequent blog posts, monthly email digests, social-media posts, president’s email messages, robust member meetings, and more

-Develop a plan to better involve remote workers across the country in our union
+Continue to improve plans to better involve remote workers across the country in our union

 Schedule targeted outreach meetings in specific departments and certain positions (e.g., EVS, Pharmacy, Food and Nutrition, ITG, research support, CNAs, front-line workers) to find out how they’re doing and how we can help